thehanimo/pr-title-checker/README.md

 Adding label names to the optional `ignoreLabels` field will forfeit any checks for PRs with those labels.

+The config file is always pulled from the action's context, i.e., the branch from which the pull request is made.

 See [other ways to specify config file.](#other-ways-to-specify-config-file)

 ## Create Workflow